NickF0211/F-BSC-TOOL/README.md

    `pip install ordered-set` or
    `pip3 install ordered-set`

-6. If you would like to compare TOOL against cvc5 or vampire, please download their executables
+6. If you would like to compare F-BSC against cvc5 or vampire, please download their executables

     cvc5: https://cvc5.github.io/downloads.html